 From the colors, white space, tone/style of text, and imagery used to the timing of when an ad hits or who it’s shown to, so many factors go into moving the needle.
 But the attention to detail is well worth it when crafting a narrative to inspire action.

-Lead management is dead without buy-in from Sales.
+Lead management and customer experience are dead without buy-in from Sales.

 I’ve seen it firsthand: Marketing and Sales arguing over what a “good” lead is, with revenue dying in the pipeline.